jananishreemurugan-234/CODEALPHA-RANDOM-QUOTE-GENERATOR/README.md

 ## How It Works
 1. The backend (server.js) runs an Express server and reads quotes from quotes.json.
-2. The server exposes an API endpoint:/api/random-quote
+2. The server exposes an API endpoint:

-which returns a random quote as JSON.
+3. /api/random-quote which returns a random quote as JSON.

-3. The frontend React app (App.jsx) fetches quotes from the backend API.
+4. The frontend React app (App.jsx) fetches quotes from the backend API.
-4. Users can click “New Quote” to trigger another API call and load a different quote.
+5. Users can click “New Quote” to trigger another API call and load a different quote.
-5. With .env and config.js, the app can be configured to run on localhost or a local IP address for mobile access.
+6. With .env and config.js, the app can be configured to run on localhost or a local IP address for mobile access.

 ## Installation and Setup